craigmcintyre/seth/README.md

 failure contains: "flux capacitor is empty"
 ```

-SETH offers looping, concurrency & multi-threading support, synchronisation, multi-connections, command randomisation,
+SETH offers looping, concurrency & multi-threading support, synchronisation, multi-connections,
-result recording and much, much more.
+command randomisation, variables, options, result recording and much, much more.

-SETH is written in Java so it will run mostly anywhere and it requires a JDBC driver for the server being tested.
+SETH is written in Java so it will run mostly anywhere and it requires a JDBC driver for the database server
+being tested.
 The commands do not need to be SQL, but SETH does understand SQL data types for nuanced comparisons.

-SETH was designed, written and documented by Craig McIntyre.
-The copyright is owned by his former employer Boray Data
+SETH was designed, written and documented by myself, Craig McIntyre.
+The copyright is owned by my former employer
-Co Ltd, who originally open sourced it.
+Boray Data Co Ltd, who originally open sourced it [here](https://bitbucket.org/rapidsdataproject/seth).
 They can be contacted at info@boraydata.cn.

-Full documentation, including build and usage details, can be found [here](docs/index.md).

 SETH is licenced under the AGPL.
 Licence details can be found [here](LICENSE).

+Full documentation, including build and usage details, can be found [here](docs/index.md).